DaijobuDes/phivolcs-dataset/README.md

 All data is scraped from web, using a script I coded in Python, in [Department of Science and Technology - Philippine Institute of Volcanology and Seismology (DOST-PHIVOLCS) Website](https://earthquake.phivolcs.dost.gov.ph/).

 The website is public to anyone who can access the records of the recent and past earthquakes that have happened in the Philippines and this repository also serves as an archive of the earthquake events.

+**A note also:**
+Around year 2016, there are missing data since the website returns an error 404 not found, who knows what happened to the webpage.